x-bananer/astra/README.md

 [![Watch the video](https://img.youtube.com/vi/QWlluvB91OI/maxresdefault.jpg?v=2)](https://www.youtube.com/watch?v=QWlluvB91OI)

+*This project is not an official Metropolia project and has been created as a test assignment.*

 ASTRA is a small experimental web application designed for Metropolia ICT students as a potential tool for improving group-work awareness.
 It gathers metadata from a group’s GitHub, Metropolia GitLab, and Google Docs and builds a two-week snapshot of commit timing, edit activity, contributor patterns, and change volume.
 The system stores cached results for faster access and uses an AI model to interpret these metrics and produce short, data-based observations.
 ASTRA is intended as a way to explore how student teams might view their workflow through clear statistics and simple AI-generated insights.

 ## Foundation of the Project